ordina-jworks/ordina-jworks.github.io/_posts/2023-02-16-secure-cloud-foundation.md

 ## The Composer: Fugue

-Fugue is a cloud security platform that helps you to secure your cloud environment, it was bought by Snyk some time ago and after this take-over Snyk started working on Snyk Cloud.
+[Fugue](https://www.fugue.co/){:target="_blank" rel="noopener noreferrer"} is a cloud security platform that helps you to secure your cloud environment, it was bought by Snyk some time ago and after this take-over Snyk started working on Snyk Cloud.

 <img src="{{ '/img/2023-02-16-secure-cloud-foundation/Fugue.png' | prepend: site.baseurl }}" alt="Gandalf, You shall not pass" class="image fit" style="margin:0px auto; max-width:100%; height:60%">